Eudaimonia: A Better Word for “Happiness”

 Even when it comes to the driest, most irrefutable research, people are easily triggered by discussions about “how to live” and “what to do,” or “not do.”
 We don’t like being given information or suggestions that make us feel guilt or discomfort.
 (If you don’t believe me, just read the comments section of the latest well-being article over at the Atlantic or the New York Times).

-Even if we can agree that happiness matters, some of us may believe there are other things in life that should matter more.
-In fact, we might even see happiness as being at odds with certain pursuits like saving the planet or helping others who live in horrifying conditions.
+Even if we can agree that happiness matters, some of us believe there are other things in life that should matter more.
+In fact, we might even see happiness as being at odds with certain pursuits like saving the planet or helping those who live in horrifying conditions.
 Who’s to dictate what our priorities should be?

 So while the Harvard Study and other studies have offered compelling insight into what makes a good life, the question of what to do about it is another matter altogether.